Home > Business > Commercial > 4Colors® method: how to improve your commercial efficiency

 In 2003, the 4Colors® method was created by a French team of personal development experts, business consultants and IT developers.
 This method describes the motivations and behaviors of our interlocutors including colors may change from one moment to the next and depending on the situation.

-For example, when presenting your offer, your prospect may show "blue" behavior, either distant, suspicious, picky at the start of the interview only to end up in "yellow", or smiling, relaxed and even showing humor, because you have sufficiently reassured him.
-Therefore, let's avoid putting our prospects into boxes.
+For example, when you present your offer, your prospect may behave in a "blue" way - distant, suspicious and fussy at the beginning of the interview, only to end up in "yellow" - or smiling, relaxed and even humorous, because you've reassured him enough.
+So let's avoid pigeonholing our prospects.

-The 4Colors® method is a intuitive approach, easy to use to communicate in the best way to the right person and establish a relationship of trust over time.
+The 4Colors® method is a intuitive approachIt's easy to get to grips with, so you can communicate in the best possible way to the right person and build up a relationship of trust over time.

-Let's review the four 4Colors® profiles to understand how to establish this relationship of trust… and sell more effectively.
+Let's review the four 4Colors® profiles to find out how to build this relationship of trust... and sell more effectively.

 Argue in color

-The 4Colors® method is based on an educational representation in the form of color compass Who allows the salesperson to identify the dominant color of the prospect at a given time to better adapt to it.
+The 4Colors® method is based on a pedagogical representation in the form of color compass Who enables the sales assistant to identify the prospect's dominant colour at a given moment to better adapt to it.

 Sell in color